gaehlerm/SoftwareEngineering/README.md

 Writing tests on the GUI level is quite hard.
 Though there are tools, for example Selenium, that automate the clicks on the GUI and translate them into function calls.
 There are just too many programs that are not structured as recommended here.
 They cannot be tested otherwise.
 Meanwhile there is considerable demand for testing them.
 Needless to say that using these testing tools adds significant overhead to your testing efforts.

 Testing on the API level is in comparably easy.
 You can translate the button clicks from the GUI examples directly into API function calls.
 Write a test that makes the API calls, checks the result and you’re done.
-However, there is one problem with acceptance tests.
+However, there is one problem with functional tests.
 In practice you have to deal with potentially huge files, databases and slow network connections.
 This may slow down your tests considerably.
 Additionally, the files or databases first have to be created.
 This can be done either with some script or by copying them from another location.

 The output of the tests may be potentially huge files as well.
 Comparing the results of these big files may also be not too helpful.
+One tiny difference in these huge files won't tell you much about what is broken.
 One option for improving the performance is comparing hash values instead of comparing complete files.
+It won't tell you more than that the files are different, but at least it is much faster to compute.

-Acceptance tests are important, but they cannot tell you where an error comes from.
-Acceptance tests are quite frequently highly correlated.
+Functional tests are important, but they cannot tell you where an error comes from.
+Functional tests are quite frequently highly correlated.
 A single bug in your infrastructure code can cause many tests to fail.
-Therefore it is important to combine them with unit tests in order to locate the source of the bug.
+Therefore it is important to make functional tests `@pytest.mark.dependency()` as explained in the section on [Dependent tests] You should also combine them with unit tests in order to locate the source of the bug.

 ## Performance tests

 One test class that frequently gets forgotten are performance tests.
-Acceptance tests frequently are created for as small databases as possible in order to reduce the execution time.
+Functional tests frequently are created for as small databases as possible in order to reduce the execution time.
 But this leads to the problem that executing the code with normal sized databases is not tested and chances are that this would be unacceptably slow.
 For this reason it is important to write performance tests that are running with realistic parameters to prevent bad user experience due to slow response times.

+There are many different kinds of performance tests.
+The most common one is load testing, where for example the number of users is increased until the system breaks down or one tests the response time of the system.
+It is the goal of these tests to find the limits of the system.

 ## Explorative tests

 Explorative tests are written for finding bugs that the developer might not have thought about.
 They are usually executed by the testing or quality assurance team.
 They are not automated and are not part of the test suite.
 They are just executed and if a bug is found it is reported to the developer.
 Otherwise it is just ignored.
-Explorative tests are not a replacement for unit or acceptance tests.
+Explorative tests are not a replacement for unit or functional tests.
 They are just an additional tool to find bugs.

 Executing explorative tests takes some experience about what could go wrong.
-What corner cases might have been missed, etc.
+What corner cases might have been missed by the programmers, etc.

 ## When to run tests

-It is very important that tests are run automatically.
+It is very important that tests, explorative tests excluded, are run automatically.
 This is the only way to ensure that they are always run when necessarily.
 When they are run exactly, however, depends on the kind of test.

 Unit tests are fasts.
 Each one of them takes only a few milliseconds to run.
 All together they shouldn't take more than a few seconds.
 Split them up in subgroups if your program becomes too big and it takes more than a few seconds to run them all.
 It is important that unit tests are fast as they are run very frequently.

-Code is only allowed to be merged into master if the unit tests all pass.
+Code is only allowed to be merged into master if the all unit tests pass.
 This means that every programmer has to run the unit tests before creating a merge request (MR) [chapter devops (?)] the same way as he has to make sure the whole projects compiles.
 It is mandatory to fix code that broke unit tests, otherwise it won't be merged.

 Now let me repeat: It is mandatory that all unit tests pass before an MR can be merged into master.
 This is a rule that should be automated.
 Set up the Continuous Integration (CI) [chapter devops (?)] accordingly.
 It should check the unit tests just the same as it checks the formating of the code and the compilation.
 This is just another mandatory requirement inside the MR. This is the only way to ensure that the unit tests are guaranteed to pass all the time.

-With acceptance tests it becomes a little bit trickier.
-Acceptance tests are slow and can't be run before every MR. Therefore you can't guarantee that all acceptance tests to be run all the time.
-Instead you have to set up the CI to run the acceptance tests overnight ("nightly build").
+With functional tests it becomes a little bit trickier.
+Functional tests are slow and can't be run before every MR. Therefore you can't guarantee that all functional tests to be run all the time.
+Instead you have to set up the CI to run the functional tests overnight ("nightly build").
 And if a test fails, it should send an email to all the developers who changed something the last day that the tests fail.
 The team then has to sit together and figure out why this is the case.
 Usually it is fairly obvious why the tests failed and it won't take much time to figure out who broke the test and how.
 But it is important that the problem gets resolved as soon as possible.

+Integration tests are somewhere between unit and functional tests.
+If they take only a few seconds to run, they can be run before every MR. If they take longer, they should be run overnight.
+The same holds for performance tests.

 ## Who should write tests

-With unit and component tests, it's quite clear that the corresponding developer has to write the tests.
+With unit and integration tests, it's quite clear that the corresponding developer has to write the tests.
 He knows the code best and he knows what the code is supposed to do.
 Unless you work in the automotive or aerospace industry, where the tests are written by a dedicated tester.

-With acceptance and performance tests, there is the situation is not that clear.
+With functional and performance tests, there is the situation is not that clear.
 Should the tests be written by someone from the development team, from the marketing side or by an independent tester?
 As always in software engineering, such questions have no easy answer.
 There are just some trade offs to be made between the different solutions.

 Having a developer write the tests has the advantage that he knows the code.
 He knows where the difficulties lie.
 He can target these difficulties by writing dedicated tests.
 A developer might also know what the custormers want and where generally the issues are.
 This helps as well to target the most important areas of the code.

 On the other hand, having an independent tester has some advantages as well.
 He doesn't know about the weaknesses of the code, rather he writes more explorative tests.
 These tests might find bugs that were not expected by the developers as they are in areas of the code they were not expecting to contain bugs.
 Additionally the developers are usually over confident about the quality of their code.
 They think it's better than it actually is.
 This is why it is good to have an independent tester who is not biased by the code.

 Tests should be written as early as possible.
-This is not only true for unit tests, but also for acceptance tests.
+This is not only true for unit tests, but also for functional tests.
 Writing tests at the end of a project has the drawback that possible issues will be very hard to resolve as the whole software is nearly finished and making changes has become very difficult and possibly expensive.

 ## The testing pyramid

 We've defined here 3 categories of functional tests, additional to the performance tests and the exlorative tests.
-From the fine grained unit tests up to the very coarse acceptance tests.
+From the fine grained unit tests up to the very coarse functional tests.
 As a rule of thumb one can say that the testing suite of any program should consist of a lot of small grained and few coarse tests.

 Unit tests are the foundation of the testing pyramid.
 They are generally the most useful as they check each part individually and can return a detailed feedback if something is broken.
 They are like testing the individual parts of a car radio before assembling it.
 Unit tests prevent the usage of faulty parts.
 Roughly estimated 80% of all tests should be unit tests. [software engineering at google].

 // get an image without copy right
 <img src=images/testing_pyramid.jpg width="300">

-Component tests are the second level of the pyramid.
+Integration tests are the second level of the pyramid.
 They are like testing the assembled radio in a test stand.
-Component tests are coarser than unit tests and can't locate errors as precisely.
+Integration tests are coarser than unit tests and can't locate errors as precisely.
 But they are still useful to check the functionality of the radio.
-About 15% of all tests are component tests.
+About 15% of all tests are integration tests.

-The acceptance tests should only check that the installation of the radio in the car worked out as expected.
+The functional tests should only check that the installation of the radio in the car worked out as expected.
 Turning it on once should be completely sufficient as there is not much more that can still go wrong.

-Acceptance tests are the least common.
+Functional tests are the least common.
 They are very valuable to check that a program really works.
 There are always some things that can go wrong, even if all unit tests pass.
-However, the feedback you get from an acceptance test is very limited.
+However, the feedback you get from an functional test is very limited.
 It will mostly tell you that something is off, but you'll spend a lot of time debugging the cause of this issue.
-On the other hand you don't need too many acceptance tests.
-If you have good test coverage with your unit and component tests, chances are low that you'll have a lot of failing acceptance tests.
+On the other hand you don't need too many functional tests.
+If you have good test coverage with your unit and integration tests, chances are low that you'll have a lot of failing functional tests.
 Once you know that the engine, the gear box and the brakes of a car work and are playing together correctly, there is not much left to test on the completely assembled car.
 If it runs, it's probably fine.
-Only about 5% of all tests are acceptance tests.
+Only about 5% of all tests are functional tests.

 # 13. Writing better Code with Tests